nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 > (I suspect the only games I've ever really "finished", in the "without cheating"
 > sense, are Portal and the easiest difficulty of Half Life 2.)

-But through this process I learned too see software as observable, mutable, fallible.
+But through this process I learned to see software as observable, mutable, fallible.
 Looking at how the software behaved led to a theory of how it might be changed, and how those changes might alter the game.
 But if you altered it too far, unexpected